dart-lang/site-www/src/_tutorials/server/fetch-data.md

 }
 ```

-A handwritten method, such as used here,
+A handwritten method, such as in the previous example,
 is often sufficient for relatively simple JSON structures,
 but there are more flexible options as well.
 To learn more about JSON serialization and deserialization,